 Thank you for your time, Ezra!

 Ezra Jalin juggles life as a theologian, media maverick, podcaster, activist, poet, and postgraduate seminary student.
 He’s based in Kuala Lumpur, and writes on random hours at any given day, as long as he has a cup of coffee or a glass of red wine in a cozy location playing indie rock, jazz and neo-soul music to complement his laptop, a Bible, a notebook, and a pen.
 Plus point: Ezra has many tattoos, and like his poems, they’re inspired by occasions, reflections, debates, conversations and readings.
-To request a copy of Nephesh, and/or for any other enquiries (i.e. speaking engagements, invitation to perform/recite), feel free to email Ezra at firstname.lastname@example.org.
-Check out Ezra’s podcast, Teh-O-logy, about the crazies around Malaysia and the local church; Teh-O-logy is on Spotify, Apple, and Google, and is also where he’ll announce once his personal website is completed.
+To request a copy of Nephesh, and/or for any other inquiries (i.e. speaking engagements, invitation to perform/recite), feel free to connect with Ezra at his website: http://ezjalin.com.
+Also check out Ezra’s podcast, Teh-O-logy, about the crazies around Malaysia and the local church; Teh-O-logy is on Spotify, Apple, and Google, and is also where he’ll announce once his personal website is completed.